Ajibolakhaleel/My-assignment-Intro-to-software-engineering-/README.md

 Contributors
 Ajibola Khaleelullah
 Issues
-If you encounter any issues, please follow the feeback provided by the terminal to resolve the issue.
+If you happen to have any issues, please follow the feedback provided by the terminal to resolve the issue.